EberlyODL/phys211/week-2b-vectors-and-motion-in-2d/motion-in-2d.md

 ### Motion diagram in 2D.

  Motion diagram in 2D works the same way as in 1D.
-The velocity vectors green connect two points in each motion diagram while the acceleration vector is shown on top the of the dot and come from the **vector subtraction** of the velocity after - velocity before the point.
+The velocity vectors connect two points in each motion diagram while the acceleration vector is shown on top the of the dot and come from the **vector subtraction** of the velocity after - velocity before the point.

  <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">